Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     }
 ```

-`BoolSetByIRaiseWonWon.cs` define a bool parameter to be set if the Won event is fired by a specific [IRaiseWon](../utilities.md#iraisewon) interface implementation.
+`BoolSetByIRaiseWonWon.cs` define a bool parameter to be set if the Won event is fired by an [IRaiseWon](../utilities.md#iraisewon) interface implementation.

 #### BoolSetOnAnimationFinished